sunary/emu-game/documents/architecture.md

 |--------|------|------|
 | Redis Pub/Sub *(current)* | Enables multiple server instances to share events with minimal setup, low latency | Messages aren’t durable; consumers must stay connected, and Redis availability becomes a dependency |
 | Dedicated message bus (Kafka/NATS) | Durable, replayable events, strong ordering | More operational overhead, may be overkill for small workloads |

+## Scalability Notes
+- **Horizontal scaling**: Multiple API servers can run behind a load balancer (e.g., NGINX, Traefik) so long as they point to the same Redis instance.
+Redis Pub/Sub ensures websocket events propagate across instances.
+- **Stateless HTTP layer**: Because join/submit state is kept in Redis, new instances can be added/removed without draining state.
+- **Websocket clients**: Each server maintains its own websocket connections and listens to Redis Pub/Sub, so clients can connect to any node and still receive events triggered elsewhere.
+- **Future enhancements**: For higher scale, consider adding sticky sessions (or a websocket-aware proxy) and moving from Redis Pub/Sub to a durable messaging system (Kafka/NATS) if event loss is unacceptable.

 ## Integration Notes
 ### Authentication